 You may view a brief summary of each of the Donor Scholarships HERE.
 Award amounts range from $500 to $7,500.

 We encourage you to look outside of the law school for scholarship opportunities.
 The following is a list of online search engines that you may use to begin your search (the search engines are free).
+For additional information about scholarship search engines, click here.

 In addition, we will post external scholarship opportunities as they become available: